 If any member of the University community should become aware of potential academic misconduct through observation or information they receive, and if the process outlined previously has not addressed how they should proceed, then they should contact the relevant Academic Integrity Advisor or Academic Integrity Officer to make them aware of the situation.
 This information will be treated with confidentiality and the University will do its best to ensure that there are no negative consequences for the person who brings this information forward.
-However, if the person reporting misconduct should be implicated in academic Integrity Advisor (in consultation with the Academic Integrity Officer if necessary) or the Academic Integrity Officer will determine how best to proceed according to the process outlined above.
+However, if the person reporting misconduct should be implicated in academic misconduct themselves in any way, they will still be subject to the policy outlined here.
+The Academic Integrity Advisor (in consultation with the Academic Integrity Officer, if necessary) or the Academic Integrity Officer will determine how best to proceed according to the process outlined above.